Particular/Workshop.NServiceBus/exercises/08/readme.md

 Verify the setup for `ClientUI` and `UserRegistration` endpoints.

 - Notice that the UserRegistration endpoint was set up using our dotnet template.
 We will later work with the Particular Software dotnet template to add another endpoint.
-- Notice that both endpoints work with the `LearningTransport` and `NewtonsoftSerializer`.
+- Notice that both endpoints work with the `LearningTransport` and `SystemJsonSerializer`.
 - Notice that the ClientUI allows to register either a single user or a batch of users.

 ### Step 2